What do we do

-The Department of Control of Neglected Tropical Diseases coordinates and supports policies and strategies to enhance global access to interventions for the prevention, control, elimination and eradication of neglected tropical diseases, including zoonotic diseases.
+The Department of Control of Neglected Tropical Diseases coordinates and supports policies and strategies to enhance global access to interventions for the prevention, control, elimination and eradication of neglected tropical diseases, including some zoonotic diseases.

 Why we work

 How we improve access to health

 We deliver interventions through appropriate technology at sustainable cost and with the help of international partners we support Member States in the coordination and integration of national control programmes with the cooperation of sectors such as education, agriculture and veterinary public health.